 We’ll start with some background.
 By the time John wrote the book of Revelation from exile on the isle of Patmos around the end of the first century, the gospel had been preached throughout the whole province of Asia as well as much of the rest of the Roman Empire—to the point that Paul could write in Colossians 1:6 that the gospel was bearing fruit “all over the world.”
 Many had believed and had become Christians.
 And those who believed knew that before he was taken up into heaven, Jesus promised that he would one day return and establish God’s final kingdom.

 But nothing happened.
 Instead, wickedness in the empire continued to increase and the little band of Christians began to be persecuted.
 At the end of the first century, Domitian became the emperor of Rome.
-Unlike his predecessors who sometimes discouraged emperor worship and sometimes mildly encouraged, he honestly believed himself to be divine and strongly enforced emperor worship throughout the empire.
-Because Christians could not comply, they found themselves the objects of suspicion and persecution, sometimes even to death.
+Unlike his predecessors who were mostly worshiped as divine after they died, Domitian honestly believed himself to be divine and strongly enforced emperor worship throughout the empire.
+Because Christians refused to worship anyone but the true God, they found themselves the objects of suspicion and persecution, sometimes even to death.
 So it led many to question what had happened to God’s good promises.
 Why did it appear that evil was triumphing over good?
 Would the church survive?
 Does God care about us?
 Can he do anything about our suffering?
 And if he can, when will he?
+I wonder, have you ever asked similar questions?

 In that context, the book of Revelation was written to encourage Christians toward perseverance and hope.